vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1992a The Sacred Centre as the Focus of Political Interest.
 Proceedings of the symposium held on the occasion of the 375th anniversary of the University of Groningen, 5–8 March 1989.
 GroningeṇGroningen Oriental Studies VI.

 1992b Memorials, Temples, Gods, and Kings.
-An attempt to unravel the symbolic texture of Vākāt.aka kingship. in: A.W. van den Hoek, D.H.A.
-Kolff, M.S.
+An attempt to unravel the symbolic texture of Vākāṭaka kingship. in: A.W. van den Hoek, ḌḤA.
+Kolff, ṀS.

 Oort (eds.), Ritual, State and History in South Asia.
 Essays in Honour of J.C.
 HeestermaṇLeideṇpp.
 7–19.

-1992c The Manbhaus’ seat on Ramtek Hill. in: McGregor, R.S. (ed.), Devotional literature in South Asia.
+1992c The Manbhaus’ seat on Ramtek Hill. in: McGregor, R̥S. (ed.), Devotional literature in South Asia.
 Cambridge 1992. pp. 11–25.

 *1992d Throne and Temple.
 Political Power and Religious Prestige in Vidarbha. in: Bakker, Hans (ed.), The Sacred Centre as the Focus of Political Interest.

 Groningeṇpp.
 83–100.
 [7]

 1993a Early Mythology Relating to Vārāṇasī. in: Rana P.B.
 Singh (ed.), Banāras (Vārāṇasī).
 Cosmic Order, Sacred City and Hindu Traditions.
-Festschrift to Prof R.L.
-Singh.
+Festschrift to Prof R̥L. Singh.
 Varanasi 1993. pp. 21–28.

 1993b A Newly Found Statue from Nagardhaṇin: South Asian Archæology 1991.
-Stuttgart. pp. 303–311.
+Stuttgarṭpp.
+303–311.

 *1994a Die Indische Herausforderung.
 Hegels Beitrag zu einer europ¨aischen kulturhistorischen Diskussioṇin: Bakker, H, J. Schickel & B. Nagel (eds.),